openlawlibrary/taf/specification/taf-spec.md

 All types of target files will be described in more detail in the next section.

-Note: We are considering removal of some of these files and moving this information to metadata files, but in order to that, we need update TAF so that it's compatible with the newest version of TUF and metadata API.
-We are currently relying on some code that was removed from TUF and that's why we can't smoothly update our fork.
+Note: TAF currently relies on and maintains a TUF fork on version [0.20.0](https://github.com/openlawlibrary/tuf).
+Our near term plan is to transition TAF to use the latest TUF.
+See [tracking issue](https://github.com/openlawlibrary/taf/issues/274) for more details.
+Once that transition is done, it might be possible to remove some of these files and move this information to metadata files.

 ### 3.2 Target files